 Suspected Issue and Proposed Solution

-The solution would be to avoid relying on the "$" suffix to identify system accounts to distinguish user accounts from system accounts more accurately.
+The solution would be to avoid relying on the "$" suffix to identify system accounts.
+This would distinguish user accounts from system accounts more accurately.